 Telecoms regulator Ofcom has reported a 9% rise in the number of machine-to-machine (M2M) mobile data connections in the UK.
 There were 5.6m M2M connections in 2013, according to the regulator.
-The increase was revealed in Ofcom’s latest _9e5b4e60_.
+The increase was revealed in Ofcom’s latest communications market report.

 Ofcom defined M2M as cellular communications between machines, rather than between people, including “uses such as smart electricity meters, connected office equipment and connections with company vehicle fleets, provided directly by mobile network operators”.